buptmiao/eago/README.md

-# eago
+# Eago
-An easy distribute and restful crawler framework, this can be
+An easy distributed and restful crawler framework

 ## Installation
-Before install eago, you should install these dependence:
+Before install eago, you should install these dependencies

     go get github.com/gin-gonic/gin
     go get gopkg.in/redis.v3